+ARTICLE III

-ARTICLE III Membership and Investors
+Membership and Investors

 Section 1.
 Members.
-An entity or person interested in the development of this region and who desires to preserve and promote the objectives of CEDA-FloridaWest may become a voting Member upon an annual payment to be determined by the Board of Directors annually before the beginning of each Fiscal Year.
-A Member remains in good standing upon payment of annual assessments determined by the Board of Directors of CEDA-FloridaWest; provided, however, that annual payments from governmental entities will be credited to CEDA-FloridaWest upon receipt.
+An entity or person interested in the development of this region and who desires to preserve and promote the objectives of CEDA-FloridaWest may become a voting Member upon an annual payment-financial commitment to be determined by the Board of Directors annually before the beginning of each Fiscal Year.
+A Member remains in good standing upon payment of annual assessments-fulfillment of the financial commitment annually as determined by the Board of Directors of CEDA-FloridaWest; provided, however, that annual payments from governmental entities will be credited to CEDA-FloridaWest upon receipt.

-(1) Applications for membership must be in writing to CEDA FloridaWest.
+(1) Applications for membership must be in writing to CEDA\FloridaWest.